suyashtn/machine-learing-projects/Predict_Stock_Prices/README.md

  * `lstm` sub directory of `src` where the model definition of LSTM model is encoded.
  * `requirements.txt` External packages/libraries needed for this code are listed here and installed using `pip`

+## Notebook Outline
+1. Download or otherwise retrieve the data.
+2. Process / Prepare the data.
+3. Upload the processed data to S3.
+4. Train a chosen model.
+5. Test the trained model (typically using a batch transform job).
+6. Deploy the trained model.
+7. Use the deployed model.

 ## Dependencies
 The project relies on the following libraries and python packages.
 + numpy